fservidio/one-saver/README.md

 # One-saver

-This repository contains the code for the application developed for the tech interview assignment.
+This repository contains the code for the application developed for the tech interview assignment, developed by Francesco Servidio.

 ## Important
 Make sure that a valid token is specified inside the file ``src/main/application.properties``